IMULMUL/InvisiblePersistence/README.md

 - ✅ 24/7 monitoring and maintenance
 - ✅ White-label solutions

-## 💬 Support & Contact

-- **Documentation:** See individual bot folders
-- **Issues:** GitHub Issues
-- **Custom Development:** [Contact Us]

-## ⚖️ Legal Disclaimer

-**IMPORTANT:** These bots are provided for educational purposes.
-Trading bots involve financial risk:

-- ⚠️ You may lose your entire investment
-- ⚠️ MEV strategies may be considered controversial
-- ⚠️ Check local regulations before use
-- ⚠️ Use at your own risk
-- ⚠️ No guarantee of profits

 **Sandwich trading and MEV extraction may be considered unethical by some community members.
 Use responsibly.**

 ## 📜 License